 If you need an easy, hearty meal for a fall or winter day, this chili recipe is an excellent choice.

 2 teaspoons vegetable oil

-- 1 pound lean ground beef
+1 pound lean ground beef

-- 1 cup chopped onion
+1 cup chopped onion

-- 1 clove garlic, minced
+1 clove garlic, minced

-- 1 can (15 ounces) small red beans, with liquid
+1 (15-ounce) can small red beans

 1/2 teaspoon ground cumin

 1 to 2 teaspoons chili powder

-- 1/2 teaspoon salt
+1/2 teaspoon kosher salt

-1/8 teaspoon pepper
+1/8 teaspoon freshly ground black pepper

-- Heat the vegetable oil in a Dutch Oven or large saucepan over medium heat; brown the ground beef with onions.
+Heat vegetable oil in a Dutch Oven or large saucepan over medium heat; brown ground beef with onions.

 Taste and adjust seasonings.

 - To thicken the chili, add a few tablespoons of tomato paste to the chili.

-- Add about 1 tablespoon of minced jalapeno pepper to the chili, or a small can of mild chopped green chile peppers.
+- Add about 1 tablespoon of minced jalapeño pepper to the chili, or a small can of mild chopped green chile peppers.

-- Saute about 1/2 cup of diced green or red bell pepper along with the ground beef and onions.
+- Sauté about 1/2 cup of diced green or red bell pepper along with the ground beef and onions.

-- Saute a shredded carrot to the ground beef and onion mixture.
+- Sauté a shredded carrot to the ground beef and onion mixture.
 It's a great way to get an extra vegetable into the kids, and it adds some subtle natural sweetness.

-- Top servings of the chili with sliced green onions, shredded cheddar jack or pepper jack cheese, pickled jalapeno rings, or a dollop of sour cream.
+- Top servings of the chili with sliced green onions, shredded cheddar jack or pepper jack cheese, pickled jalapeño rings, or a dollop of sour cream.